Shayne3000/Buckets/README.md

 # Buckets
-A REST API for bucket lists built in Go
+A RESTful API for bucket lists built in Go.

+## Technologies

+- Routing with Chi.
+- Containerization with Docker.
+- Persistence in a PostgreSQL database.